ct-js/docs.ctjs.rocks/docs/it/tut-making-platformer.md

 this.jumpSpeed = -9;
 this.gravity = 0.5;

-this.hspeed = 0; // Horizontal speed
+this.hspeed = 0; // Velocità orizzontale
-this.vspeed = 0; // Vertical speed
+this.vspeed = 0; // Velocità verticale
 ```

 ::: tip